hgulati2190/medicare-partd-semaglutide-pipeline/README.md

 - The dataset is aggregated and public — no PII, no real-time constraints, no access-control complexity.

-These are deliberate scope decisions given a 2-hour/day, 3-day build window, not oversights — but worth being upfront about for anyone evaluating this as an engineering sample.

 ## Tech stack

 - **Python** (pandas, requests, pyarrow) — extraction and cleaning